QAByJavedAnsari/pytestify/README.md

 Customizable reporters that output discrepancies with assigned priorities.

 ## How to Use Configuration Files
-- Define Your Configuration: Place your YAML configuration files in the src/pytestify/config/ directory.
+- Define Your Configuration: Place your YAML configuration files in the src/pytestifypro/config/ directory.
-- Load Configurations: Pytestify automatically loads and applies the configurations during test execution based on the environment specified.
+- Load Configurations: pytestifypro automatically loads and applies the configurations during test execution based on the environment specified.

 ## Allure Reporting Integration

-**Pytestify** supports Allure reporting to enhance the visibility and management of test results.
+**pytestifypro** supports Allure reporting to enhance the visibility and management of test results.
 This section provides information on how to set up and use Allure reporting within your testing framework.

 ### Setup